Mehdi Mousavi: Arrest

 On December 6, 2013, Fatemeh Ekhtesari and Mehdi Moosavi had planned to travel to Turkey for a literary workshop, but they were stopped at the airport.
 They were told they were under a travel ban, and their passports were confiscated.
 A few hours later they disappeared and did not appear again until December 24, 2014, when it was known they were in Section 2A of Evin Prison.
 Torture and other abuse of prisoners is common in the prison, which is controlled by the Intelligence Division of the Islamic Revolution Guards Corps.
 On January 14, 2014, Ekhtesari and Mousavi were released on bail.
 Their lawyer said Moosavi was sentenced to six years in prison for "insulting the holy sanctities", three years for "storing tear gas", and 99 lashes for "illicit relations".
 The amount of the bail was 200 million tomans, or about 60,000 USD.

+Life in exile

+Since leaving Iran, Mousavi has continued his literary activities, participating in international poetry festivals and publishing his works online.
+He has become an outspoken advocate for freedom of expression and the rights of persecuted writers.

+Legacy

+Mousavi's influence on Persian poetry is profound, with many young poets adopting the postmodern ghazal style.
+His works have been translated into multiple languages, and his lyrics have been performed by renowned Iranian musicians such as Shahin Najafi.

 Work

-Many of his works were banned in Iran and distributed underground.
+Several of his poems were banned in Iran due to their critical nature, forcing them to circulate underground.
 The authorities refused publication of two of his collections, "Suddenly" and "Beeping for the Sheep".
 Some of Mousavi's lyrics have been performed by Shahin Najafi, an Iranian singer in exile.